Mughal painting: Artists

-Others: Nanha, Daulat, Payag, Abd al-Rahim, Amal-e Hashim, Keshavdas, and Mah Muhammad.
+Other notable painters included Muhammad 'Ali, Abd al-Rahim, Amal-e Hashim, and Mah Muhammad.

-The sub-imperial school of Mughal painting included artists such as Mushfiq, Kamal, and Fazl.
-During the first half of the 18th century, many Mughal-trained artists left the imperial workshop to work at Rajput courts.
-These include artists such as Bhawanidas and his son Dalchand.
+The sub-imperial school of Mughal painting included artists such as Mushfiq, Kamal, and Fazl, who were not a part of the royal atelier, and were patronised by nobles like Abd-ur-Rahim Khan-i-Khanan, who commissioned the Freer Rāmāyaṇa.
+During the first half of the 18th century, many Mughal-trained artists left the imperial workshop to work at Rajput courts, such as artists like Bhavanidas (active c.
+1700- 1748) and his son Dalchand (active c.
+1710- 1760), who moved to Jodhpur to work for Abhai Singh (r.
+1724–1748), and then to Kishangarh around 1728.

 Mughal style today

-Mughal-style miniature paintings are still being created today by a small number of artists in Lahore concentrated mainly in the National College of Arts.
-Although many of these miniatures are skillful copies of the originals, some artists have produced contemporary works using classic methods with, at times, remarkable artistic effect.
+Mughal-style miniature paintings are still being created today by a small number of artists in Lahore concentrated mainly in the National College of Arts, although many of these miniatures are just copies of the originals.
+Some artists have produced contemporary works using classic methods at times.

 The skills needed to produce these modern versions of Mughal miniatures are still passed on from generation to generation, although many artisans also employ dozens of workers, often painting under trying working conditions, to produce works sold under the signature of their modern masters.